Our Student Services staff embodies the college's mission: to make a positive difference in people's lives every day.

 There are also student religious organizations such as Baptist Student Union, Canterbury Club (Episcopalian), Newman Club (Catholic), Westminster Fellowship (Presbyterian), Wesley Foundation (Methodist).
 The purpose of these organizations is to enrich the spiritual life of the student, afford an opportunity for discussion and to be a channel of service to others.

 English as a Second Language (ESL) Classes

 These classes are non-credit classes for the individual for whom English is not the primary language.
 Contact the campus adult basic skills managers for class placement.

 GED Classes and Testing

 GED preparatory classes are available at the campuses as well as at most college centers.
-College adult basic skills managers may schedule assessment testing to determine the student’s potential for passing the GED test.
-The GED exam is given monthly at most college sites and may include weekend and evening testing.
+College adult basic skills managers may schedule assessment testing to determine the student's potential for passing the GED test.
+GED Testing is offered in the assessment centers on each campus.
+To register for the GED test, visit www.ged.com.

 Gulf Coast Youth Leadership Program

 Recognizing the need to develop and support leadership of the youth of the Gulf Coast . . . the decision-makers of tomorrow.
 Mississippi Gulf Coast Community College, in conjunction with the local public and private high schools and industry sponsors, offers Gulf Coast Youth Leadership program for the MGCCC district.

 The Youth Leadership Program has been designed from the basic principles of the adult leadership programs operating in the coastal counties and at the state level.
 Developed as an ongoing program, Youth Leadership incorporates a value-based program of personal development, choices and responsibilities, with a sense of community, achieving results and accountability.